PhiTux/DailyTxT/README.md

 ⚡ **<ins>TLDR:</ins>**
 1. **<ins>BACKUP YOUR DATA</ins>** (the whole data directory you used for version 1).
 2. Use the new `docker-compose.yml` file and adjust the environment variables accordingly.
-Use the same data directory as before.
+3. Use the <ins>same data directory ('volume') as before</ins>.
+Start the new docker image.
-3. You will probably have to <ins>clear browser cache</ins> (only of the dailytxt-site) to be able to load the new version at all.
+4. You will probably have to <ins>clear browser cache</ins> (only of the dailytxt-site) to be able to load the new version at all.
 You will also have to <ins>delete and reinstall</ins> the Apps on your mobile devices (if you used that).
-4. Migration starts automatically when an "old" user logs in for the first time.
+5. Migration starts automatically when an "old" user logs in for the first time.

 🔎 **<ins>More details:</ins>**